 Captain Hugh Carola started our WSB team – the Hackensack RiverCreepers – back in 2002.
 Since then the ‘Creepers have amassed a 18-year cumulative list of 188 species, including their team-best tally of 129 in 2012.
 Together the team, their supporters and the birds they’ve listed have raised over $150,000 to support our never-ending work to protect, preserve and restore the Hackensack River.

 According to our good friends at NJ Audubon, the World Series of Birding is “… a game, a marathon, a challenge, and it’s a heck of a lot of fun!”
-It’s a twenty-four hour “bird-a-thon” during which teams of birders crisscross the state looking to identify and list as many bird species – and raise as much cash for conservation – as possible.
+It’s a twenty-four hour “bird-a-thon” during which teams of birders like our ‘Creepers crisscross the state looking to list as many bird species – and raise as much cash for conservation – as possible.

 CLICK HERE to e-mail Capt.
 Hugh a Per-Species WSB Pledge.
 OR…

 CLICK HERE to make a 2019 WSB-earmarked donation.